 About Me

-I am a licensed NYC psychotherapist who works with individuals and couples.
+I am a licensed New York City psychotherapist who works with individuals and couples.
 I have helped many couples to improve the way they communicate so they could have a happier relationship.

-I specialize in working with clinical hypnosis, EMDR, Somatic Experiencing, and dynamic talk therapy.
+I specialize in working with clinical hypnosis, EMDR, Somatic Experiencing and other mind-body oriented psychotherapy.

 To find out more about me, visit my website: Josephine Ferraro, LCSW - NYC Psychotherapist.